Shabtai Levy: Biography

 Shabtai Levy was born in Istanbul, Ottoman Empire in 1876.
 Trained as a lawyer, he made Aliyah in 1894.
 He studied in the Palestine Jewish Colonization Association (PJCA) school in Petah Tikva.
 He was then employed as a clerk for the Baron Edmond James de Rothschild.
 In 1905 he moved to Haifa and managed the law and land departments of the PJCA and Jewish Colonization Association.

+Levi was one of the founders of the Herzliya neighborhood in Haifa in 1907.

 Public office

 When the British established a Haifa city council in 1920, Levy was appointed along with Raphael Hakim.
 In 1924, Levy was elected along with David HaCohen as an independent.
 Starting in 1934, he served as vice-mayor of Haifa.
 In 1941, when Hassan Bey Shukri died, Levy became the acting mayor of Haifa, and the city's first Jewish mayor.
-During the 1948 Palestinian exodus, he tried to use his influence to try to keep the Arab population from leaving the city.
+During the 1948 Palestinian expulsion and flight, he tried to use his influence to try to keep the Arab population from leaving the city.